-The swept area time series for redfish (Tables 8.1 - 8.3) are based on catch data from trawls with bobbins gear until 1988 inclusive, and rockhopper gear since 1989.
+The swept area time series for redfish (Tables 7.1 - 7.3) are based on catch data from trawls with bobbins gear until 1988 inclusive, and rockhopper gear since 1989.
 The time series has not been adjusted for this change.

-Figure 8.1 shows the geographical distribution of Sebastes norvegicus (Golden redfish) based on the catch rates in bottom trawl.
+Figure 7.1 shows the geographical distribution of Sebastes norvegicus (Golden redfish) based on the catch rates in bottom trawl.
 It is mainly distributed south of the Bear Island.
 In most years the distribution is completely covered except towards northwest.
-Also S. norvegicus was found in the extended survey area in 2014, mainly west of Spitsbergen (strata 24), on average over all size groups about 34 % of the amount found in the standard survey area by numbers (Table 8.1).
-Table 8.1 presents the time series (1986-2014) of swept area indices by 5 cm length groups.
+S. norvegicus was found in the extended survey area in 2014 and 2015, mainly west of Spitsbergen (strata 24).
+On average over all size groups about 27 % of the amount found in the standard survey area by numbers was found in the extended area (Table 7.1), which is slightly less than in 2014 (34 %).
+Table 7.1 presents the time series (1986-2015) of swept area indices by 5 cm length groups.
 The indices have remained low since 1999 for all length groups.
-This indicates that at least the last fifteen year classes are very weak.
+This indicates that about the twenty last year classes are very weak.

-The mapping of the distribution of S. mentella (Beaked redfish) (Figure 8.2) is not complete west and north of Spitsbergen.
-However, compared to S. norvegicus a smaller proportion was found in the extended survey area in 2014, only about 7 % of the amount found in the standard survey area by numbers.
-Table 8.2 presents the time series (1986-2014) of swept area indices for S. mentella by 5 cm length groups.
+Also the coverage of S. mentella (Beaked redfish) (Figure 7.2) was not complete west and north of Spitsbergen.
+However, compared to S. norvegicus a smaller proportion was found in the extended survey area in 2015, about 14 % of the amount found in the standard survey area by numbers, which is somewhat higher than in 2014 (7 %).
+Table 7.2 presents the time series (1986-2015) of swept area indices for S. mentella by 5 cm length groups.
 A few good year classes were born in 1988-1990 before the recruitment collapse in 1991 and the stock decreased to low levels for about fifteen years.
 However, these few year classes got enough protection to survive to maturity and since 2007-2008 both recruitment and the number of larger S. mentella has been at a fairly high level.
+In 2015 the estimated indices for 20-39 cm S. mentella were considerable higher than what was found in the most recent years.

-Figure 8.3 shows the geographical distribution of S. viviparus (Norway redfish / lesser redfish) and Table 8.3 presents the time series (1986-2014) of swept area indices by 5 cm length groups.
-Almost all S. viviparus are found in area ABCD, and mainly in main area B. The indices are often driven by a few large catches, and since the mid 1990s the indices has most in years been below the average level in the time series 1986-2014.
-There was a large and unexplained increase in the indices for most size groups from 2013 to 2014.
-The total index is the highest in the time series back to 1986.
+Figure 7.3 shows the geographical distribution of S. viviparus (Norway redfish) and Table 7.3 presents the time series (1986-2015) of swept area indices by 5 cm length groups.
+Almost all S. viviparus are found in area ABCD, and mainly in main area B. The indices are often driven by a few large catches, and since the mid 1990s the indices has in most years been below the average level in the time series 1986-2015.
+There was a large and unexplained increase in the indices for most length groups from 2013 to 2014, and the 2015 estimate is more similar to the one from 2014.
+The two estimates are the highest in the time series back to 1986.

-Figure 8.1.
+Figure 7.1.
 Sebastes norvegicus.
-Distribution in the trawl catches winter 2013-2014 (number per nm2).
+Distribution in the trawl catches winter 2015 (number per nm2).
 Zero catches are indicated by black points.

-Figure 8.2.
+FFigure 7.2.
 Sebastes mentella.
-Distribution in the trawl catches winter 2013-2014 (number per nm2).
+Distribution in the trawl catches winter 2015 (number per nm2).
 Zero catches are indicated by black points.

-Figure 8.3.
+Figure 7.3.
 Sebastes viviparus.
-Distribution in the trawl catches winter 2013-2014 (number per nm2).
+Distribution in the trawl catches winter 2015 (number per nm2).
 Zero catches are indicated by black points.